Omerkorat/ai-interface/README.md

 ### Overview

-This program defines a template for a multi-user interface with GUI, a chat server, and system commands.
+This program defines a template for a multi-user interface with a graphics display, chat server, and system commands.
 Once a host starts the interface, clients can connect to the server and chat with each other, and type system commands.
-System commands are passed to the host, and can be customized to interact with the GUI or instruct the host process to perform any other computation.
+System commands are passed to the host, and can be customized to interact with the graphics display or instruct the host process to perform any other computation.
 They are evaluated by the host process/machine, not by the process/machine that runs the client.
 The host process defines permission levels by username (so username doubles as a password), so system commands can be defined to have restricted access users with certain permission levels.

-The GUI currently runs only on the host process, so if you are connected from a different machine you cannot see the GUI, only the chat server and the display server.
+The graphics display currently runs only on the host process, so if you are connected from a different machine you cannot see the graphics display, only the chat server and the display server.
 This will be changed in future versions.

 ## Usage